nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24_network.RF24Network.write

-    .. hint:: This function can be used to transmit entire frames accumulated in user-defined `FrameQueue` object.
+    .. hint:: This function can be used to transmit entire frames accumulated in a user-defined `FrameQueue` object.

         .. code-block:: python